jbosstools/jbosstools-build/README.md

 ## Summary

-JBoss Tools Build project provides the JBoss Tools parent and Eclipse target platforrms used by JBoss Tools projects.
+JBoss Tools Build project provides the JBoss Tools parent and Eclipse target platforms used by JBoss Tools projects.

 ## Install